Battle of Longstop Hill: Aftermath

 The Buffs had lost nine killed and 83 wounded but between them and the North Irish Horse they had captured over 300 prisoners making the total 650, including all of the III/754th Grenadier Regiment's senior officers.
 One of the German officers noted that when he saw the tanks coming over the summit, "I knew all was over".
 Other prisoners simply could not believe that tanks had played a role in the capture of the position until they were shown; another called the Churchill tanks "metal mules".
 With the summit in the hands of 78th Division, the British began to consolidate Longstop Hill against counter-attack and the fire from nearby hills.
-By 27 April, the whole of Longstop Hill and Djebel Rhar had been secured, enabling Wilberforce and the Surreys to be relieved.
+With the whole of Longstop Hill secured, 'Wilberforce' and the Surreys were relieved.
 Longstop was the last great natural barrier barring movement towards Tunis.

 On 7 May, British armour rolled into Tunis, taking the Axis forces there by surprise, some were caught emerging from shops and bars.
 By 15 May, all Axis forces had been cut off and soon surrendered with more than 250,000 taken prisoner.
 Joseph Goebbels admitted it was on the same scale as the Third Reich's disaster at the Battle of Stalingrad and the name Tunisgrad was coined for the defeat.